firefly-iii/docs/docs/docs/firefly-iii/features/rules.md

 # Rules

-TODO clean me up

 Firefly III contains a powerful rule engine that can automatically update your transactions.
 It can do this when transactions are created or when they are changed.
 It works by combining "triggers" with "actions".

-This is especially useful when you're importing data and you wish all transactions to be updated at once.
-Or perhaps, you are too lazy to set the correct budget and category all the time so you make a rule to do this for you.
+This is especially useful when you're importing data, and you wish all transactions to be updated at once.
+Or perhaps, you are too lazy to set the correct budget and category all the time, so you make a rule to do this for you.

 ## Rule groups

-Rules are divided over rule groups.
+Rules are divided in rule groups.
 Each rule group has rules in a specific order.

 ## Triggers